UT-Covid/USmortality/README.md

 a data company that aggregates anonymized location data from numerous applications in order to provide insights about physical places.
-To enhance privacy, SafeGraph excludes census block group information if fewer than five devices visitedan establishment in a month from a given census block group.
+To enhance privacy, SafeGraph excludes census block group information if fewer than five devices visited an establishment in a month from a given census block group.

 We use a Bayesian multilevel negative binomial regression model for the number of deaths each day, and implement the model in R using the [`rstanarm`][rstanarm] package.

 ## Technical report